danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

 /};

 # Note: There are additional expression rules in *Layer 2* and beyond.
+# This rule is totally rewritten at that layer.
 def expression = {/
     rangeExpression | fnExpression
 /};

+# Note: There are additional expression rules in *Layer 2* and beyond.
+# This rule is totally rewritten at that layer.
 def statement = {/
     varDef | fnDef | expression
 /};

 # Note: There are additional nonlocal exit rules in *Layer 2* and beyond.
+# This rule still exists but has several additions.
 def nonlocalExit = {/
     name = (
         @"<"